pingcap/docs-tidb-operator/en/restore-from-s3.md

     If you use Ceph as the backend storage for testing, you can grant permissions by [using AccessKey and SecretKey](grant-permissions-to-remote-storage.md#grant-permissions-by-accesskey-and-secretkey).

-3. Create the `restore-demo2-tidb-secret` secret which stores the account and password needed to access the TiDB cluster:
+3. Create the `restore-demo2-tidb-secret` secret which stores the root account and password needed to access the TiDB cluster:

     {{< copyable "shell-regular" >}}